Katya Linossi, Co-Founder and CEO

 A form of universally distributed intelligence, constantly enhanced, coordinated in real time, and resulting in the effective mobilization of skills… My initial premise is based on the notion of a universally distributed intelligence.
 No one knows everything, everyone knows something, all knowledge resides in humanity… New communications systems should provide members of a community with the means to coordinate their interactions within the same virtual universe of knowledge.
 The ideal of collective intelligence implies the technical, economic, legal, and human enhancement of a universally distributed intelligence that will unleash a positive dynamic of recognition and skills mobilization.

 The most important intelligence in the foreseeable is not Artificial Intelligence but, rather, a collective intelligence that includes both people and computers.
-And this is where there is a major opportunity currently untapped by many organisations.
+And this is where there is a major opportunity currently untapped by many organizations.

-Organisations can improve productivity and creativity by creating the right conditions to tap into the wealth of information and knowledge about their systems, processes, products and customers.
+Organizations can improve productivity and creativity by creating the right conditions to tap into the wealth of information and knowledge about their systems, processes, products and customers.

 Leaders that value the experience, knowledge and insight potential gained over many years by employees, seek to harness this collective intelligence and the many business benefits it offers.
-By doing so, they are giving their employees an important voice in the organisation, a key feature in engaged workforces.
+By doing so, they are giving their employees an important voice in the organization, a key feature in engaged workforces.

 According to theorists Don Tapscott and Anthony Williams, collective intelligence is an outcome of group behavior they categorize as mass collaboration that is founded upon four distinct principles: Openness, Peering, Sharing, and Acting Globally.

-Geoff Mulgan focuses on five organising principles.
+Geoff Mulgan focuses on five organizing principles.
 These principles help a group to think more clearly about the past (the relevant collective memories), present (the facts of what is happening), and future (the options for resolving the situation).

 Unlike simple problems which have obvious fixes, making progress on complex problems requires dealing with uncertainty and multiple unknowns.
 Collective Intelligence draws on a combination of data, technology and diverse human skills to address different aspects of uncertainty.